BlankZhu/blogger/wordbook/index.md

 ### I
 #### incorporate
 1. to include something as part of something larger
+#### incur
+to experience something, usually something unpleasant, as a result of actions you have taken
 #### integrity
 1. the quality of being honest and having strong moral principles that you refuse to change
 2. the quality of being whole and complete